HopeWallet/Hope.Ethereum/README.md

 ### Standard Library

-#### Ethereum Network
+#### Ethereum Network Provider

 All code in the Hope.Ethereum library is driven by the ``` NetworkProvider ``` class.
 This class is used to provide the required information to the utility classes so that all interaction on the Ethereum blockchain can be executed smoothly and effortlessly.

 By default, the ``` NetworkProvider ``` is set to use the Ethereum mainnet as our core driver.
 However, if you want to use a different network, you can easily do so.

 You can swap in between the Mainnet and Rinkeby chains easily.
-Any others will result in the network being set to the Mainnet network.
+Any others will result in the network being set to the Rinkeby network.

 ```c#
 // Swap to the rinkeby network